-Habanero hot peppers are not for everyone, most of the time you need to be brave to eat it, after all, they are pretty high on the scoville scale.
-The good news here is you can use the pepper in moderation accompany with some sweet factor (in this case pineapple) which help to neutralize the heat from the pepper.
-I use a homemade dehydrated habanero powder, which over time gets less and less spicy, making it tricky to dose up for a recipe.
-For this recipe you can use any style of hot pepper, the format your prefer wether it’s powder, sauce or even fresh.
+Habanero hot peppers are not for everyone, most of the time you need to be brave to eat them, after all, they are pretty high on the Scoville scale.
+The good news here is you can use the pepper in moderation accompany by some sweet factor (in this case pineapple) which helps to balance the heat from the hot pepper.
+I use a homemade dehydrated habanero powder, but freshly chopped habanero works wonders too.
+For this Spicy Chicken Stuffed Peppers recipe, you can use any style of hot pepper and the format you prefer whether it’s powder, sauce or fresh.
 The dosage is all up to you, make sure to do it little by little to prevent a killing spicy dish.

-I particularly love habanero because of it’s got this extra fruity flavor most peppers don’t have.
+I particularly love habanero because it’s got this extra fruity flavour most peppers don’t have.
 The challenging part with habanero is: it’s a quite powerful one, the kind of pepper that you cut with latex gloves on.
-If you want to make a sauce with it and reduce the spice factor but keep its fruity flavor.
+If you want to make a sauce with it and reduce the spice factor but keep its fruity flavour.
 Boil the hot peppers 2 or 3 times to take out some of the heat away, this while changing the water between each boil.
-Also a great way to use your favorite hot peppers is to make a nice hot sauce with it, so this way you get to dilute the heat and get extra flavors to the sauce.
+Also, a great way to use your favourite hot peppers is to make a nice hot sauce with them.
+So this way you get to dilute the heat and get the extra flavour to the sauce.
 Check this hot sauce recipe of mine here: chicken wings recipe glazed with my homemade strawberry habanero hot sauce.

-Stuffing peppers is a great way to add some color and give your family or friends a different dish format, which is nice to get through.
-This dish is a light and flavorful dish without much fat and filled with vitamins.
-The bell pepper isn’t too cooked, to get a nice hold and a fresh bite to it.
+Stuffing peppers is a great way to add some colour and give your family or friends a different dish format.
+This dish is light but powerful without much fat and filled with vitamins.
+The bell pepper is al dente, to get a nice hold and a fresh bite to it.

-- 2 chicken breast cut into small dices
+- 2 chicken breasts (cut into small cubes)

 - salt and pepper

-- Cut the top of the bell pepper and take out all the seeds and white membrane
+- Cut the top of the red pepper and take out all the seeds and white membrane.

-- In a wok or big pan, bring to high heat, then add the frying oil
+- Bring to medium-high heat a wok or skillet, then add the frying oil.

-- When the chicken is cooked add the pineapple, salt, pepper, habanero powder or the hot pepper of your choice, let cook an extra minute to mix up all the flavors
+- When the chicken is almost cooked, add the pineapple, salt, pepper, habanero powder, let cook an extra minute.

-- Spray or brush with a bit of oil and a touch of salt the peppers and cook into the oven or BBQ at 180°C (350F), for 10 minutes
+- Spray or brush with a bit of oil and a touch of salt and pepper.